 Not wishing to leave little Italy without an Illy expresso and ice-cream, we stopped by at a café, avoiding the temptation of dinner at Mary’s Meals restaurant.

 After a short drive up to Apparition Hill, we next visited this simple site.
 This is where the apparition of Our Lady occurred back in 1981.

 The area is littered with Our Lady statues on very rocky embankments, (treacherous to the flip flopped foot!) and each are surrounded by yet more tour groups in their team colours, saying the rosary.

 As far as religion is concerned, each to their own is my view and I certainly do find it interesting to observe.

 Međugorje is the most prosperous place we’ve seen in Bosnia.
 Everyone making their living not from the land but from the relative wealth the pilgrims bring with them.

 Maybe Međugorje would be just another small village with the community trying to make their way through life, struggling to live from the fruits of the labour on their land if it were not for the divine intervention and the timely first apparition of Our Lady in 1981.

 Međugorje is situated in the south west of Bosnia & Herzegovina, about 24 km from Mostar.
-Zoom in on the map below for more detail.
+Click on the map below for more detail in Google Maps.